yogacha/openmind/spec.md

   * `click`: open help dialog (with instructions)
 * help dialog
   * `click outside dialog` or `esc`: close help dialog
-* import button
-  * `click`: open file dialog to load a folder containing `world.json`, `workspace.json`, load the data and render the canvas accordingly
 * search bar
   * `type`: filter the list of existing lights and materials by title, show the filtered list in a dropdown below the search bar
   * `click on a list item`: add the selected item to the canvas at the center of the current view if not already in canvas (add to "attention"), if already in canvas, highlight it with a temporary selection ring